That doesn't mean the Neo will be released anytime soon, though, with rumours suggesting its release has been put back to 2022.

 Yes.
 Unlike Windows 10 S - and also the newer Surface Pro X, which uses an ARM-based processor - devices that run Windows 10X will have an Intel processor and use a ‘container’ to run legacy Windows programs.

 A container is a bit like a fenced-off area (or sandbox) where apps only have access to the resources that the user has granted and, as mentioned, no write-access to the operating system.
+This may not arrive until 2022, so after Windows 10X is expected to officially launch.

 There are a couple of reasons why Win32 apps can't run natively.
 First, because Windows Core OS doesn't support them, and second because they’re not necessarily written to be efficient with battery power.
 Mobile, dual-screen devices such as the Neo are very thin, which doesn’t leave much room for a huge battery.